Motorway Services Online

 Former Locations

-EG Group used to operate forecourts at the following official service areas, before they transferred to Asda:
+EG Group used to operate forecourts at the following official service areas:

 Closed Services

-EG Group used to operate at the following official service areas, before they closed:
+EG Group used to operate at the following official service areas, before their facilities either closed or transferred to new owners:

 Visitor Feedback